geoschem/integrated_methane_inversion/resources/containers/README.md

 `$ docker pull 753979222379.dkr.ecr.us-east-1.amazonaws.com/imi-docker-repository:latest`

 ## Setting up the compose.yml file
 The IMI needs access to both input data and personalized configuration variables for running the inversion for your desired region and period of interest.
 In order to supply these settings we use a docker [compose.yml](https://docs.docker.com/compose/compose-file/03-compose-file/) file.
 The compose file allows you to input environment variables and mount files/directories from your local system into the container.
-Once you

 ### IMI input data